chaiguolong/.vim/bundle/YouCompleteMe/README.md

 ### Diagnostic Display

-YCM will display diagnostic notifications for the C-family, C#, Go, Java, JavaScript, Rust and TypeScript languages.
+YCM will display diagnostic notifications for the C-family, C#, Go, Java, JavaScript, Rust, and TypeScript languages.
 Since YCM continuously recompiles your file as you type, you'll get notified of errors and warnings in your file as fast as possible.